chriswgerber/wp-tablecloth/readme.md

 TableCloth - WordPress
 ==========================================

-A plugin for WordPress that utilizes Brian Sewell's Tablecloth.js.
+A plugin for WordPress that utilizes TableCloth, a JS and CSS plugin built by Alen Grakalic.

+To add style to any table, wrap in \[tablecloth\]\[/tablecloth\] shortcode.

 ## [Tablecloth.js][tablecloth] ##